 Before you do anything, you'll need to create a new report (or, if you're already well on your way into reporting with Raven, edit an existing report).
-Report Builder gives you a blank canvas to fill with data from just about every tool in Raven, including Google Analytics.
+WYSIWYG Reports gives you a blank canvas to fill with data from just about every tool in Raven, including Google Analytics.

 Once you've created a report, click the Add button and choose Google Analytics.
 Click the Create Custom Widget button to start building your first Compound Chart.

 There are a few different settings to pick from on the custom widget builder.
 These settings will depend on which Widget Type you're using:

 - Metric (1st): This is equivalent to the sections that you'll find in the Google Analytics tool itself.
 We recommend using All Traffic as your Metric, unless you specifically want to report on a particular type of data, like Landing Pages or Social Referrals.

 - Widget Type: This selects what kind of widget you want to put into your report: a KPI statistic, a Line Graph, a Bar Chart, a Pie Chart or a Table.
 With the exception of Tables, all of these are customizable using Compound Charts.

 - Metric (2nd): The second Metric option allows you to select the kind of data you want to display: Sessions, Page Views and so on.

 - Additional Metrics: This option only appears for Charts and Graphs.
 You can select additional metrics beyond what you've selected in the Metric (2nd) menu, so they they display on your chart as well.

 - Advanced Segments (charts/graphs only): Filter your data based on the criteria you've set for your custom Advanced Segments.
 This is great for excluding traffic from spam referrals, for example.

 - Primary Dimensions: The Primary Dimension slices your metrics data by a particular type.
 This could be anything from Keyword to Channel to Continent.